immunefi-team/vaults-splitter/README.md

 ## High level description

 A project can prove their proof of assets deploying a vault via Immunefi Dashboard and depositing assets.
-The project is the ultimate owner of the vault, none else can access or operate their funds.
+The project is the ultimate owner of the vault.
+No one else can access or operate their funds.
 The system is non custodial.

 Currently a vault is implemented as a [Gnosis Safe](https://github.com/safe-global/safe-contracts).